cam-peck/aws-vanity-converter/README.md

 ### Amazon Connect Contact Flow

-Amazon Connect recently added support for exporting contact flows.
-Follow the directions below to set up a default contact flow that converts an incoming number to a vanity number.
+Amazon Connect recently added support for importing & exporting contact flows.
+Follow the directions below to set up a contact flow that converts an incoming number to a vanity number.
 Currently, international numbers and numbers that have a 1 or 0 in the last four digits are not supported.

 1. Open the file `contact-flow/vanity-number-flow` in your code editor.
-Add the ARN for your lambda function to line 339.
+Add the ARN for your lambda function to line 152.
 You can grab this ARN either from the AWS console or from the output when you deploy your project.

 2. Sign into the AWS console in your browser.
 Add an Amazon Connect instance, and sign into your instance.